What is a Howler?

 - Curiously enough, Don Bradman did not seem comfortable for the first few minuets.

-- I was unrolled before I had been in the Scouts a month.
+- I unrolled in the Army.

 Type 3.
 Mishearing words

-In the third type of howler, the howler’s perpetrator has misheard the relevant word:
+In the third type of Howler, the Howler’s perpetrator has misheard the relevant word:

 - Barbarians are things put in bicycle wheels to make them run smoothly.